 Access to capital is critical.
 In fact, many companies go out of business due to lack of capital.
 For most businesses, there will come a point in time when the company needs to borrow money to maintain liquidity or purchase assets.
 In order to borrow money, small businesses and their owners must have good credit.
 Yes, small businesses have credit scores, and must meet certain financial standards.
 What is my credit score?
 What does my company’s credit look like?

 Assets are what the company owns.
 Cash, equipment and inventory are all assets.
 Companies must have the right kind of inventory and the right type of equipment to be profitable.
 How quickly does my inventory turnover?
-What is the industry standard for inventory turnover?

 The questions above are just some of the questions that must be answered to ensure that a company’s financial standing is strong and durable.